acend/container-basics-training/content/en/docs/03/_index.md

 Version: '10.3.7-MariaDB-1:10.3.7+maria~jessie'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  mariadb.org binary distribution
 ```

-If you re-read the command above you will notify, that we used the arguments -it (interactive/terminal).
-And you might have found out that mariadb does not react to the usual `CTRL-c`.
+If you re-read the command above you will notify that we used the arguments `-it` (interactive/terminal).
+And you might have also found out that mariadb does not react to the usual `CTRL-c`.
 So how do we exit this terminal?
 Docker has an escape sequence to detach from a container and leave it running.
 For this you have to press `CTRL-p` and then `CTRL-q` in bash.

 {{% alert title="Note for Webshell" color="primary" %}}